This page describe how to implement the Signorini hyperelastic behaviour (see [1]).

 const StressStensor Si = 2*(dPi_dI1b*dI1b_dC+dPi_dI2b*dI2b_dC);

-The function convertSecondPiolaKirchhoffStressToCauchyStress converts the second Piola Kirchhoff stress to the Cauchy stress using the deformation gradient.
-It is used as follows:
+the second Piola Kirchhoff stress to the Cauchy stress using the

-sig = convertSecondPiolaKirchhoffStressToCauchyStress(Sv+Si,F1);
+= convertSecondPiolaKirchhoffStressToCauchyStress(Sv+Si,F1); sig

-Computation of the consistent tangent operator
+The most direct expression the consistent tangent operator is given

 Here, \[ {\displaystyle \frac{\displaystyle \partial \underline{S}}{\displaystyle \partial \underline{C}}}={\displaystyle \frac{\displaystyle \partial \underline{S}^{v}}{\displaystyle \partial \underline{C}}}+{\displaystyle \frac{\displaystyle \partial \underline{S}^{i}}{\displaystyle \partial \underline{C}}} \]